teamniteo/gha-actions/README.md

 # NIX-Shell Action

 This GitHub Action sets nix for use in CI.
+It supports GitHub Managed Runners and Namespace.so Runners.

 ```yaml
   - name: Configure nix